markus1189/cats/docs/src/main/tut/typeclasses.md

 # Type classes

-The type class pattern is a ubiquitous pattern in Scala, its function is to provide a behavior for some type.
-You think of it as an "interface" in the Java sense.
+The type class pattern is an ubiquitous pattern in Scala, its function is to provide a behavior for some type.
+For now, you can think of it as an "interface" in the Java sense.
 Here's an example.

 ```tut:silent